StarRocks/starrocks/docs/assets/commonMarkdown/sharedDataUse.md

 ### Create a database and a cloud-native table

-After you created a default storage volume, you can then create a database and a cloud-native table using this storage volume.
+After you create a default storage volume, you can then create a database and a cloud-native table using this storage volume.

 Currently, shared-data StarRocks clusters support the following table types: